Plea in SC seeks sign language interpreters in govt press briefings | Law-Order

 - India

-A petition has been filed in the Supreme Court seeking direction to the Centre and State governments to provide sign language interpreters in all the official press briefings conducted by the government.
-The Public Interest Litigation (PIL), filed by disability rights activist and advocate M Karpagam, stated that all the press briefings held in India are neither inclusive nor accessible.
+A plea has been filed in the Supreme Court seeking directions to the Centre and the states to provide sign language interpreters during official press briefings conducted by the prime minister, union ministers and others.

-It argued that irrespective of the fact that these press briefings serve to be an important way to create awareness and education for the general public about the various developments in the country.
-The petition sought that official press briefings conducted by the Prime Minister, other Ministers of the Union government, Chief Ministers of all the States and other Ministers of the State government, should provide an "in-frame sign language interpreter", in accordance with the Rights of Persons with Disabilities Act, 2016.
+The plea filed by advocate M Karpagam said disabled people have an equal right to information and communication.

-It said that sign language is the bridge that connects other people to the world of those who have an impaired hearing or verbal disability.
-The plea stated, "For persons with hearing impairment, access to sign language is key to breaking down communication barriers and participating in society just like anyone else."
+Karpagam has also sought directions to have an in-frame sign language interpreter in all the official press briefings conducted by the prime minister, other ministers of the Union Government, chief ministers and ministers in state governments, in accordance with the Rights of Persons with Disabilities Act 2016.

-With regards to the COVID-19 pandemic, the Prime Minister, Health Minister and the Health Secretary had a daily presence on the television, said the plea, adding that all these news briefings did not provide in-frame sign language interpreters even during the peak of the pandemic where information was essential.
-The plea contended that countries around the world, including the United State and the United Kingdoms have consistently held it necessary to make available in-frame sign language interpreters during press briefs, especially during the ongoing Covid-19 pandemic.
+It said the Act prohibits discrimination against individuals with disabilities that includes failing to provide meaningful access to public benefits, programmes, or services.

-Karpagam said she interacted with many hearing-impaired persons and they have expressed difficulty in understanding the news briefings conducted by the Centre and various states governments.
-The absence of sign language interpreters in such situations impedes the access of the hearing-impaired to a government program or benefit, thereby rendering them to be treated in an "inequitable" manner and establishing their lack of meaningful access to such programs and/or benefits, said the petition.
-(ANI)
+“For persons with hearing impairment, access to sign language is key to breaking down communication barriers and participating in society just like anyone else”, the plea said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)